xkatharinerussell/product-documentation/README.md

 2. ```sudo pip3 install mkdocs-material``` to install mkdocs-material theme
 3. ```mkdocs serve```

-Project will be running on: http://localhost:8000
+Project will be running at: http://localhost:8000

 ### Deploy to Github pages
 ```mkdocs gh-deploy```